optuna/optuna-dashboard/docs/tutorials/hitl.rst

 Generally, HITL optimization involves the following steps:

-1. An optimization algorithm suggests hyperparameters
-2. An output is computed given the hyperparameters
+1. An output is computed given the hyperparameters suggested by an optimization algorithm
-3. An evaluator (human) evaluates the output
+2. An evaluator (human) evaluates the output

 Steps 1 to 3 are repeated to find the best hyperparameters.